File civil case documents online

 Before you submit documents online, make sure you have:

 - an online One-key account

-- all your court documents completed and saved as individual PDFs.
-You need Adobe Acrobat Reader version 5.0 (or higher) installed on your computer to complete these forms
+- all your court documents completed and saved as individual PDFs or in Word (.docx) format.
+You need Adobe Acrobat Reader version 5.0 (or higher) installed on your computer to complete these forms in PDF format

 - your Visa, Mastercard, or Interac debit card, if filing fees apply

 - your court file number ready, if you are filing documents for an existing case

 To file court documents online or at a court counter, you need to pay the required filing fees.

 Your session will expire if you’re inactive for 15 minutes.
 Your information will not be saved.

 After you submit

 After you submit a document through Civil Claims Online

 If you file your document(s) through Civil Claims Online on a weekday between 8:30 am and 5:00 pm (excluding holidays):